ionos-cloud/ionosctl/docs/commands/loadbalancer/create.md

   -h, --help                       help for create
-      --ignore-stdin               Force command to execute without user input --loadbalancer-dhcp          Indicates if the Load Balancer will reserve an IP using DHCP (default true) --loadbalancer-ip string     IPv4 address of the Load Balancer.
-All attached NICs will inherit this IP --loadbalancer-name string   Name of the Load Balancer -o, --output string              Desired output format [text|json] (default "text") -q, --quiet                      Quiet output
+      --ignore-stdin               Force command to execute without user input --loadbalancer-dhcp          Indicates if the Load Balancer will reserve an IP using DHCP (default true) --loadbalancer-name string   Name of the Load Balancer -o, --output string              Desired output format [text|json] (default "text") -q, --quiet                      Quiet output
-      --timeout int                Timeout option [seconds] (default 60) -v, --verbose                    Enable verbose output
-      --wait                       Wait for Load Balancer to be created
+      --timeout int                Timeout option [seconds] (default 60) --wait                       Wait for Load Balancer to be created
 ```